samharad/zprint/doc/types/respectbl.md

 then `:respect-bl` is probably not a great choice, since different people will want to put blank lines in different places for readability.

-There are several ways to get zprint to intentionally place blank lines in particular places when formatting code, and these approaches are compatible with using zprint to enforce a particular code approach.
+There are several ways to get zprint to intentionally place blank lines in particular places when formatting code, and these approaches are compatible with using zprint to enforce a particular code formatting approach.
 These approaches do not depend on any particular format for the input -- the blank lines appear regardless of the input formatting.
+That said, they only appear if the rightmost element of a pair doesn't start on the same line as the leftmost element.

 Here are some styles that will place a blank line between pairs of elements where the rightmost element doesn't format as a hang (i.e., doesn't at least